NicolasBighetti/twitchplaysreborn/README.md

 compile again
 And run
-You should be able to move your Pawn from the chat after  "Bot activated !" have been prompt in the chat See the output log for more detail (window/developer tool/outputlog).
+You should be able to move your Pawn from the chat after  "Bot activated !" have been prompt in the chat See the output log for more details (window/developer tool/outputlog).

 ![nic](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/movement.PNG)

-You have full access to the source files.
+You have full access to the source files
-Check TwitchGameMode.cpp for more information or a TwitchPawn.
-You can try to move your ball left and right by adding commands too.
+Check TwitchGameMode.cpp for more information or a TwitchPawn.cpp You can try to move your ball left and right by adding commands too, good exercise

 You can drag and drop more AMyTwitchPawn in to your level but you will need to type join [0-9]* to select a team and then type your command.